-If a Duelist does not have a CARD GAME ID number, they can get one at the event.
-If a Duelist already has a CARD GAME ID number but do not remember the 10-digit ID, a registration staff member on-site should be able to assist in finding the correct ID.
-Duelists should avoid acquiring new CARD GAME IDs if the previous ID can be found.
+If a Duelist does not have a CARD GAME ID number, they can acquire one digitally using the KCGN website, linked below, or the NEURON support app, to acquire a new CARD GAME ID.
+Moving forward, physical cards will be less common as we focus on features provided by NEURON.
+If a Duelist already has a CARD GAME ID number but does not remember the 10-digit ID, a registration staff member on-site may be able to assist in finding the correct ID.
+Duelists should create a CARD GAME ID via NEURON and link it with a KONAMI ID to ensure the details are stored.
+Duelists history and record from a previous number will not be accessible.

-Duelists can also acquire a CARD GAME ID digitally through here.
+Duelists can also acquire a CARD GAME ID digitally through KCGN, here.